 Stephens can be heard on nearly 80 records and compact discs as a side-man and band leader.
-In 2014, Mr. Stephens was asked to collaborate with the uber talented, Charles McPherson on his latest compact disc, entitled; "The Journey."
-A CD recorded with the world renowned trombonist, Curtis Fuller in 2012, entitled; "Down Home" received outstanding internatinal reviews.
-Two of Stephens' origianl compositions written specifically for Mr. Fuller, were aired world-wide, 2773 times in a 12 month period.
-"Down Home" was ranked 5th in the nation out of 100 Jazz Albums released in 2012.
-An album recorded with Fuller in 2010, entitled, “I Will Tell Her” remained at number 1 on the jazz radio charts for nearly two months.
-Mr. Stephens is regarded in the industry as a powerful jazz pianist, hard swinging, lyrical and clear.
-He has performed on 4 continents with some of the most prestigious and legendary names in the history of jazz.
-Having performed on Grammy and Emmy winning recordings with trumpet legend Arturo Sandoval, his performing and recording credits are many and include; Eden Atwood, Michael Brecker, Jerry Brown, Kenny Burrell, John Fedchock, Maynard Ferguson, Curtis Fuller, George Garzone, Greg Gisbert, Benny Golson, The Woody Herman Orchestra, Charlie Haden, Conrad Herwig, Milt Hinton, Red Holloway, Javon Jackson, Ingrid Jensen, Randy Johnston, Steve Kirby, Bill Kirchner, Ernie Krivda, Ralph Lalama, Tony Leonardi, Joe Lovano, Charles McPherson, The Glenn Miller Orchestra, Keith Oxman, Tito Puente, Nelson Rangell, Bobby Shew, Howie Smith, Clark Terry, Frank Tiberi, Roseanna Vitro, The Jim Widner Big Band and Glenn Wilson.
+He has performed on 4 continents with some of the most prestigious names in jazz and his performing credits are many and include; Eden Atwood, Michael Brecker, Jerry Brown, Kenny Burrell, John Fedchock, Maynard Ferguson, Curtis Fuller, George Garzone, Greg Gisbert, Benny Golson, The Woody Herman Orchestra, Charlie Haden, Conrad Herwig, Milt Hinton, Red Holloway, Denise Irwin, Javon Jackson, Ingrid Jensen, Randy Johnston, Steve Kirby, Bill Kirchner, Ernie Krivda, Ralph Lalama, Tony Leonardi, Joe Lovano, Charles McPherson, The Glenn Miller Orchestra, Keith Oxman, Tito Puente, Nelson Rangell, Arturo Sandoval, Bobby Shew, Frank Sinatra Jr., Howie Smith, Clark Terry, Frank Tiberi, Roseanna Vitro, The Jim Widner Big Band and Glenn Wilson.